RafaySystems/getstarted/tools/resize/Readme.md

 ## Video

-You can [watch](https://www.youtube.com/watch?v=m5n6xcBpYog) a brief video showcasing how a platform engineer or someone in Operations can use the resize tool to identify "over-provisioned" resources on a cluster and resize them.
+As a platform engineer, [watch](https://www.youtube.com/watch?v=m5n6xcBpYog) how you can use the resize tool to identify "over-provisioned" resources on a cluster across all namespaces and resize them.

+As an app developer, [watch](https://www.youtube.com/watch?v=CAYvSf0xY0o) how you can use the resize tool to identify "over-provisioned" resources in your namespace and resize them in minutes.

 ## Blog
 Read more about this in our recent product [blog](https://docs.rafay.co/blog/2024/03/13/resize-and-right-size-applications-on-kubernetes/).